 Most skunk removals are accomplished through the use and installation of a one-way door and prevention screening, blocking the animal out of its burrow.
 Live cage traps are another way to get rid of a nuisance skunk.
 Once captured, the skunk is relocated at least one kilometre from your residence.

 Today’s method of removing skunks and babies from your home can be affordable and easy. skunk removal companies complete an inspection of the area in order to determine the entrance and exit locations for the skunk’s nesting area.
-If you’ve watched the skunk entering or exiting from its location, you can provide this information to your skunk removal specialist.
+If you’ve watched the skunk entering or exiting from its location, you can provide this information to your wildlife removal technician.

 The trick for dealing with skunk removal is knowing how to humanely remove the babies.
 Removal of skunk babies and knowing what to look for after the job is started will make for a smooth and stress-free removal process.